Back to posts

 AI doesn’t inherently understand security implications or performance characteristics.
 Your CI pipeline should include:

-• Performance benchmarks — Detect regressions from AI-generated optimizations
+• Performance benchmarks to catch regressions from AI-generated optimizations

-• Dependency scanning — Catch vulnerabilities in AI-suggested packages
+• Dependency scanning to flag vulnerabilities in AI-suggested packages

 4. Make CI Feedback Richer, Not Faster